alexrudall/rails-ai-book/src/app/docs/chattable/page.md

 ## Usage

-In your app you should now be able to create a new Chat, go to its show page and create and receive messages from OpenAI.
+In your app you should now be able to create a new Chat, go to its show page and create and receive messages from the LLM.

+There is a limitation of this approach: each time you send a message it will also send the entire message history of this Chat to the LLM.
+In order to get around this limitation, we can use the [Assistants API](/docs/assistable).

 ## Support

-Any issues, please email me at [hello@alexrudall.com](hello@alexrudall.com) and I'll respond ASAP.
+Any issues, please email me at `hello@alexrudall.com` and I'll respond ASAP.